 President: Alister Buckingham

 1987-2004: Ron Chippindale

 2012-2017: Alister Buckingham

 2019-2021: Paul Breuilly

-There are no NZSASI events currently scheduled.
-At the 2021 biennial general meeting on 9 July, the possibility of interacting with like-minded other societies was discussed, and in keeping with that idea, members may be interested in the Royal Aeronautical Society (NZ Division) annual symposium, which was to be held in Christchurch on 29 October, but now postponed to 18 February 2022.
+Although there are no NZSASI events currently scheduled, see the last paragraph in this section.
+At the 2021 biennial general meeting on 9 July 2021, the possibility of interacting with like-minded other societies was discussed, and in keeping with that idea, our Vice-President Mike has organised a monthly series of webinars in conjunction with the Honourable Company of Air Pilots (formerly GAPAN).

 Thanks are due to ASASI for graciously allowing NZSASI to share their website; the groundwork for this was done by our immediate past Executive – Paul Breuilly (Pres) and Lou Child (VP and latterly Sec/Treas).
 Both stepped down from their roles because of punishing workloads in their primary employment, and the new Executive will be building on their achievements over the past two years.

 The NZSASI page will be updated from time to time as new events or information come to hand.
 NZSASI newsletters will also be posted periodically.

 The Australian Society of Air Safety Investigators (ASASI) was formed to better serve and represent the views of Air Safety Investigators in Australia.